Fair Value Measurements

 Contingent Consideration

-The Company previously held a contingent consideration obligation liability that was measured at fair value on a recurring basis.
 The fair value of the contingent consideration obligation was based on a discounted cash flow analysis using a probability-weighted average estimate of certain performance targets, including revenue levels.
 The significant unobservable inputs required to value the contingent consideration obligation primarily related to the future expected revenues and the discount rate applied to the expected future revenues and payments of obligations.
-The management fee revenue target for calendar year 2024 was achieved resulting in the full earn-out amount of $75.0 million, which was fully paid during the year ended March 31, 2025.
+The management fee revenue target for calendar year 2024 was achieved resulting in the full earn-out amount of $75.0 million, which was fully paid prior to March 31, 2025.
 In accordance with the contingent consideration arrangement, a portion of the contingent earn-out liability otherwise payable to the sellers included amounts paid to certain of the Company’s employees and former employees during the year ended March 31, 2025.
 As a result, the contingent consideration liability was settled net of $5.8 million paid.
+The contingent consideration obligation was included in accounts payable, accrued expenses and other liabilities in the consolidated balance sheets as of March 31, 2024.
 Changes in the fair value of the liabilities are included in general, administrative and other expenses in the consolidated statements of income (loss).

 Financial Instruments of Consolidated Funds